alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/capital-goods.markdown

 ##Eligibility

-You can get duty relief if your business:
+You can get duty relief if all the following apply:

-- has completely ceased its activity outside the EUCU
+- your business (including limited companies, self employed people and charities) has completely ceased its activity outside the EUCU
-- will be moving to the UK to carry on a similar activity there
+- your business will be moving to the UK to carry on a similar activity there
-- will be merging with an established UK business, to then produce or provide new products or services
+- your business will be merging with an established UK business, to then produce or provide new products or services

 You can get VAT relief if your business: